arteteco/FunModels/thesis/introduction.md

 The kingdom Fungi is one of the most diverse groups of organisms on Earth.
 Fungi play an important role in the ecosystem and have a huge impact on biogeochemical cycles, plant and animal pathology, plant nutrition and soil properties.
 While historically fungi were taxonomically clustered with plants [#copeland1938, copeland1956], towards the middle of the twentieth century it became clear that it failed to properly deal with the differences between the two groups.
 In 1969 R. H. Whittaker divided the organisms into five kingdoms: Animalia, Plantae, Fungi, Protista and Monera [#whittaker1969].
 By the 1970s this division became widely accepted, and the Kingdom Fungi was recognized.
-However, due to limitations understanding of the taxonomy, evolution and phylogenesis of fungi was still a matter of ample debate.
+However, due to a limited understanding of the taxonomy, evolution and phylogenesis of fungi, it was still a matter of ample debate.
 All the analysis were based on morphological differences, with all of its downsides.

 The fossil record for fungi is limited and even though the known fossils cover almost all major fungal lineages [#lucking2009], it is rather incomplete relative to the evolutionary history of the various fungal lineages.
 The earliest compendium of fossil fungi is from the late 19th century [#meschinelli1898], and their symbiotic relationship with plants in fossils was suggested around that period [#renault1896], but the difficulty in the interpretation of morphological data made it impossible to actually understand what happened.